-The school population again increased in 2023 which continues the single stream for classes.
-In 2023 the PEG (Parent Engagement Group) model continued.
+The school population again increased in 2024 which continues the single stream for classes.
+In 2024 the PEG (Parent Engagement Group) model continued.
 A parent volunteer continued to operate the Uniform shop.
-This is a very helpful service and is very helpful to the whole school .
+This is a very helpful service and is very helpful to the whole school.
 Our meetings during the year were consistently attended by a handful of parents keen to support the school and learn about the educational focus and strategies used at school.
-The options for continued parent engagement were co-ordinating the Mother's Day breakfast, the Father's day lunch and discussing and voting on the releasing of funds for resource purchases for the school including decodable readers, speech pathology sessions each week for Kindergarten and the major donation of the Solar Buddy lights.
+The options for continued parent engagement were co-ordinating the Mother's Day High Tea, the Father's Day lunch and discussing and voting on the releasing of funds for resource purchases for the school including decodable readers, speech pathology sessions each week for kindergarten, sports equipment and transport to LARA for end of year carolling.
 We were kept informed of school happenings by the principal's report tabled at the PEG meeting and then pushed out in COMPASS with the minutes of the PEG meeting.
 For non-PEG related information, we were kept informed through the fortnightly Parent Journal and the school newspaper.
 We were also very glad to have many opportunities to engage with our children at school through open classroom opportunities, morning teas, a book parade, sporting events, class liturgies and masses and Sunday Parish masses.
-Our school canteen was also open again and volunteers assisted with the preparation of lunches and the sale of ice-blocks at lunchtime.
+Our school canteen was also open again and volunteers assisted with the preparation of lunches several times each term and the sale of ice blocks at lunchtime.